Plastic in the Marketplace

 We’ll start with the simplest first – glass breaks.
 It breaks during manufacturing, shipping, and at your house.
 And when it does, it causes a huge mess and risks the safety of everyone in the area.
 New lightweighting techniques and surface treatments are increasing the toughness of glass packaging, but a 12-oz PET soda bottle will still feel safer next to the pool than your expensive beer bottle.
 Maybe not as much fun, but safer.

-The other big factor is cost.
+Cost is a factor.
 Glass is more expensive to produce and more expensive to ship than plastic, and all those expenses will need to roll down to the consumer.
 Meaning, sometimes, that “premium” orange juice in the glass bottle is just… juice.
 You pay for the panache of the packaging.

 Even the comparison of sustainability is a little muddy.
 Yes, Glass is 100% recyclable, all the time.
 But, at least in the US, glass recycling efforts are waning due to the increased cost of separating it from other recyclables and shipping that heavy bulk to the few recycling plants in the country.
 BUT just about every piece of glass packaging out there contains SOME percentage of recycled material.
 Plastic, on the other hand, is easier to recycle and uses less energy to complete the task.
 BUT plastic degrades with each run through the lifecycle; plastic packaging is “downcycled” into lower-grade carpet padding or plastic building materials.
 The plastics industry counts this as a plus – flexibility!
 The glass industry considers this a negative – glass will always be recycled as new glass.